letzfets/REST_API_with_FastAPI/README.md

 1. What data does your API receive and return? (models)
 2. What data do you need to store? (database)
 3. Write the interface? (endpoints)

+# Pytest

+Using *Fixtures*: a couple of things to share between tests -> put in conftest.py in test folder.